Hi, I’m Vinicius Brasil, and I have been selling real estate here in Santa Clara for 20 years.

 Learning what a Real Estate Professional Does

-So it began.
-I door knocked neighborhoods, toured as many homes as I could in every area, I would host open houses throughout the valley from Palo Alto to Morgan Hill and even Fremont.
+It was with this mindset that I began.
+I door-knocked neighborhoods and toured as many homes as I could in every area.
+I would host open houses throughout the valley, from Palo Alto to Morgan Hill and even Fremont.

-Meeting with property inspectors, I would follow them around the home and ask every question imaginable.
+I followed property inspectors around on their home inspections and ask every question imaginable.
 There were a few times when I put on coveralls and crawled under the house with the inspectors to see what they were looking for.
 Having in-depth conversations about the difference between subterranean and dry wood termites.